Bill Schuette: Personal life

-Controversy
+Controversies

 On July 3, 2018, Ingham County prosecutor Carol Siemon requested a grand jury investigation (which was never conducted) to probe the sale of multimillion-dollar property inherited by Schuette in the Virgin Islands, to determine if any laws were violated.
 Schuette's spokesperson stated that the accusation was a "baseless attack on an attorney general with a strong ethical record".

 Schuette was working to strike down a ballot initiative to eliminate partisan gerrymandering, which has gained enough signatures to be on the Michigan ballot in the November 2018 election.
 The issue went on to the state supreme court, where "Five of the seven justices were nominated or appointed by Republicans, and two of those have received financial backing from the Michigan Chamber of Commerce, which also happens to be one of the main funders of the opposition campaign.
 Both justices have refused to recuse themselves from the case."
 The court upheld the inclusion of the initiative on the ballot, which was approved by voters.

+Unrelated to this, in an article for YAHOO in July 2026, Bill claimed to work in intelligence for the department of defense.
+There is no evidence for this and he appears to have fabricated details about his life to support an attack on Michigan Democrats.